ericmjl/broad-research-fellows/01-research-statement.md

 **Long-term research goals:** My long-term research interests are to build the necessary experimental and computational components required to make real-time pathogen surveillance, prevention and treatment a *rationally predictive endeavour*.
 The core problems I have identified are: (1) the paucity of biochemical phenotype data that inform mechanistic knowledge of risk and pathogenesis, and (2) interpretable models to map from sequence data to quantitative measures of pathogen risk.

 **Research background:** My research background, which has included both experimental and computational components, has provided me with an excellent set of tools with which to tackle this problem.
-My experimental training was in synthetic biology, where I was a member of the 2009 UBC iGEM team, and an advisor to the 2011 UCSF iGEM teams.
+My experimental training was in synthetic biology, where I spearheaded formation of the 2009 UBC iGEM team, building an analog threshold sensor for biological systems.
+I also served as an advisor to the 2011 UCSF iGEM teams.
 I later switched into computational science under Prof. Jonathan A. Runstadler.
 My first area of focus has been on influenza disease ecology.
-Together with my colleagues in the Runstadler lab, we have investigated the role of reticulate evolution in influenza virus host switching (#cite: PNAS, EcoLetters), where I have won poster presentation awards (Broad Retreat, CEHS).
+Together with my colleagues in the Runstadler lab, we have investigated the role of reticulate evolution in influenza virus host switching [@Ma:2016ht; @Hill:2016dh], where I have won poster presentation awards (Broad Retreat, CEHS).
 The second (and more recent) focus is on the prediction of viral phenotype from genotype.
 The latter is where my current efforts are focused, in collaboration with the Harvard Intelligent & Probabilistic Systems group.
-Apart from these two main areas of focus, I have also collaborated with colleagues in the use of Bayesian phylogenetic methods to study influenza movement and reassortment in wild animals (#cite: PLoS Pathogens, Virus Genes), and developing analysis methods for viral phenotype data (#cite: SciRep, IGE papers).
-In collaboration with experimentally-oriented colleagues, we are currently building the experimental infrastructure to systematically characterize the biochemical activities of viral protein variants.
+Apart from these two main areas of focus, I have also collaborated with colleagues in the use of Bayesian phylogenetic methods to study influenza movement and reassortment in wild animals [@Bahl:2016efa; @Bui:2015bja], and developing analysis methods for viral phenotype data [@Hussein:2016cj; @Hussein:2016dc].
+In collaboration with experimentally-oriented colleagues, I am currently piloting the experimental infrastructure to systematically characterize the biochemical activities of viral protein variants.

 **Broad Fellows vision:** As a Broad Fellow, I envision assembling a team to build a real-time risk profiling dashboard for influenza.
 Using real-time sequencing data as an input, I envision this dashboard as being powered by machine learning, backed by experimental data, and delivering rapid and interpretable insights into the biology, pathology and epidemiology of emerging infections.
 With influenza as the proof of concept, the longer-term vision is for this to be modularity extensible to other pathogens as well.
 In pursuit of this goal, I plan to develop 2 main project thrusts, which I will elaborate on below.